Win with Chuck, Rachael & Grunwald in the Morning!

 - HOW TO ENTER

-- The “Umm” game: the nineteenth caller must talk about a designated topic for thirty (30) seconds without saying “umm”, “ahh” and without pausing for longer than 2 seconds in order to win a prize upon confirmation of eligibility.

-- The “Country From Another Country” game: a British gentleman will recite lyrics to a country song in a British accent.
-The nineteenth (19th) caller must correctly identify the artist and song title to win a prize upon confirmation of eligibility.

-- The “Singing in the Shower” game: a country music artist will sing a song from another artist of any music genre.
-The nineteenth (19th) caller must correctly identify the name of the artist who is singing to win a prize upon confirmation of eligibility.
+- On Monday for “Singing in the Shower”, a country music artist will sing a song from another artist of any music genre.
+The nineteenth (19th) caller needs to correctly identify the name of the artist who is singing to win a prize upon confirmation of eligibility.

+- On Thursday for the “Umm” game, the nineteenth caller must talk about a designated topic for thirty (30) seconds without saying “umm”, “ahh” and without pausing for longer than 2 seconds in order to win a prize upon confirmation of eligibility.

-The Station will be the timekeeper and sole judge in this Promotion, in its sole discretion.
+Each daily on-air Game will yield up to one (1) winner.
+The Station is the judge in each Game in its sole discretion.
 At the time of entrant’s call, entrant will be required to provide all information requested including entrant’s full name, complete address (including zip code), day and evening phone numbers and date of birth in order to be eligible to win.
 P.O.
 Boxes are not permitted.
-In the event that the selected caller does not correctly complete the outlined task for the game of the day, is disconnected or is found to be ineligible, the next eligible caller who successfully makes it through on the call-in line and completes the call, including successfully completing the outlined task for the game of the day, will be the winner.
-There is no limit to the number of times a listener may attempt to call in to win, but a listener may be a prize winner only once.
+In the event that the selected caller does not correctly complete the outlined task for the Game of the day, is disconnected or is found to be ineligible, the next eligible caller who successfully makes it through on the call-in line and completes the call, including successfully completing the outlined task for the Game of the day, will be the winner.
+There is no limit to the number of times a listener may attempt to call in to win, but a listener may be a prizewinner only once.

-- There will be up to a total of three (3) prize winners selected in the Promotion.
+- There will be up to a total of three (3) winners selected in the Promotion.

 - Due to delays in the online streaming of the Station’s broadcast signal, listeners to the online stream may not be able to participate in or may be disadvantaged in participating in on-air contests.
 Entrants are encouraged to listen to the Station on-air.
 The Station is not responsible for online streaming delays.